 My first video airframe was a Carl Goldberg J-3 cub powered by a K&B 61.
 The camera looked out the front window.
 My first video flight ended in a crash when the elevator servo quit.
 It was the first flight on a brand new radio and I should have tested the radio better.
 I built another J-3 and had several successful video flights with that airframe.

 While the J-3 worked OK I realized that slower was better especially for flying by video, now called first person video or “FPV”.
 I had learned to fly on a Sig Kadet Mark-I in 1976 and knew the Kadet was a stable and slow flying airplane.
 I built a Kadet Senior with space for a larger fuel tank and installed an OS 48 Surpass 4 stroke engine for power.
 I installed a better board type camera from Supercircuits and mounted the camera on a tilt mechanism on the bottom of the aircraft.
 I used a dipole antenna embedded into the fin which reduced antenna vibration.
-My experiments caught the attention of a couple local newspapers.
+My early experiments were published in the Louisville Courier Journal and the Frankfort State Journal.

 It became apparent that aerial photography from radio controlled airplanes was not just feasible, it was in many ways superior to aerial photographs from a full size aircraft.
 Photos from a full size plane are shot through hundreds of feet of hazy atmosphere.
 Long lenses are needed to capture smaller subjects but long lenses are more affected by vibration and aircraft motion.
 A fast, vibration tolerant wide angle lens can be used in an RC airplane flying very close to the subject.